Cluster an SAP ASCS/SCS instance on a Windows failover cluster by using a cluster shared disk in Azure

 Supported OS versions

-Both Windows Servers 2016 and 2019 are supported (use the latest data center images).
+Windows Servers 2016, 2019 and higher are supported (use the latest data center images).

-We strongly recommend using Windows Server 2019 Datacenter, as:
+We strongly recommend using at least Windows Server 2019 Datacenter, as:

 - Windows 2019 Failover Cluster Service is Azure aware